apache/metron/metron-extensions/metron-parser-extensions/metron-parser-paloalto-extension/metron-parser-paloalto/README.md

-#Paloalto Parser
+# Palo Alto Parser

-This is the Paloalto parser
+This is the Palo Alto parser